Corporate Governance

 The Audit Committee and Management have mapped and analysed the Group's risks and have compiled a matrix of risks pertaining to the Group’s business and performance, financial management, information technology (IT) cyber-security and regulatory compliance issues, delineating the severity of their potential negative impairment to the Group and their probability of being realised.
 Thus, a comprehensive weighted prioritised risk factor list has been derived.
 The Audit Committee has reviewed the Company’s internal controls and their adequacy at addressing the aforementioned risks in general.
 The Audit Committee has engaged the services of the Internal Auditor for in-depth analyses of key issues on a routine basis.

 Since 13 November 2018 the Company has commenced releasing annual Sustainability Reports.
-The Company’s most recent Sustainability Report was released on 10 May 2022 and the current Sustainability Report will be released prior to 30 April 2023.
-A summary of the current Sustainability Report may be found in an appendix to this Annual Report.
+The Company’s most recent Sustainability Report (now known as the ESG Report) was released on 10 May 2023 and the current ESG Report will be released by 30 April 2024.
+A summary of the current ESG Report may be found in this Annual Report.

 The Board takes adequate steps to ensure compliance with legislative and regulatory requirements, including requirements under the listing rules of the securities exchange.